Damp (structural): Prevention and treatment

 Most forms of dampness can be prevented by thoughtful building design and careful construction.
 In the UK, well built modern houses include damp proofing in the form of a synthetic damp-proof course (DPC), about 15 cm above ground level, to act as a barrier through which water cannot pass.
 Slate or "engineering bricks" with a low porosity were often used for the first few courses above ground level, and these can help minimise the problem.

 There are many approaches to the treatment of dampness in existing buildings.
 Key to the selection of an appropriate treatment is a correct diagnosis of the types of dampness affecting a building.
 Details of possible treatments for specific types of dampness are covered in the sections below.

 The cause of the dampness must first be eliminated, by providing better drainage or fixing leaking pipes.
 Several methods of treating rising damp are possible, including the use of land-drains and the insertion of physical and chemical DPCs.
-Then, any affected plaster or mortar must be removed, and the wall treated, before replacing the plaster and repainting.